 - scientific representation, in particular the role of models and idealisations in physics.

 Ontic structural realists argue that what we have learned from contemporary physics is that the nature of space, time and matter are not compatible with standard metaphysical views about the ontological relationship between individuals, intrinsic properties and relations.
 On the broadest construal OSR is any form of structural realism based on an ontological or metaphysical thesis that inflates the ontological priority of structure and relations.
-The attempt to make this precise splinters OSR into different forms, and all of the following claims have been advocated by some defenders of OSR at some time:
+The attempt to make this precise splinters OSR into different forms (three of these are discussed in Ainsworth (2010) and he argues against two of them), and all of the following claims have been advocated by some defenders of OSR at some time:

 (1) Eliminativism: there are no individuals (but there is relational structure)